14. Text Data

 Nowadays, in the processing of text in natural languages, this notation

-should rather be avoided.
+should be avoided.
 Note the missing “ą

 ” (Polish “a